nuejs/www/docs/reference/nuemark-tags.md

 ## [tabs]
-Displays a commonly used tabbed layout where the content is displayed based on what "tab" the user clicks.
+Displays a tabbed layout where the content is displayed based on what "tab" the user clicks.
 Here the "Second block" is displayed when the "Second" tab is clicked:

 ```
-[tabs "First, Second, Third"]
+[tabs "First | Second | Third"]

   ## First content block
-  Full Nuemark support on blocks
+  Tab panels can Can contain Nuemark
   ---
   ## Second block
   [! hello.png]